asm-products/artfactum-frontend/README.md

 5. Open PR back into develop
   - Make PR Description links to the Bounty and add a comment to the Bounty linking the PR

+##React and JSX

+JSX is automatically compiled to valid js in the gruntfile when changes are made.

+The build file main.js is in app/build/

+The working jsx files are in app/scripts/components.

+Normal js files are included in app/scripts.

+##Module Bundling

+You can require both javascript files and css files.

+#Work DRY

+Check to see if there is an existing React component, bootstrap solution, or jQuery plugin available for whatever you're working on.